acmiitr/KSOS/readme.md

 # ACM DOS
-I started building the OS for **x86 architecture, Legacy BIOS** from scratch since November 2019, and was lucky to have an old laptop operating on Legacy BIOS.
+This OS is being built for **x86 architecture, Legacy BIOS** and started from scratch since November 2019.
 The OS is being developed on Linux Mint, using a CPU emulator called qemu.
 It starts out in 16 bit real mode, and switches to 32 bit protected mode implemented using C. Right now, the features are
 - Kernel
 - Interrupt handler
 - Timer